chef/chef-web-docs/content/config_rb_client.md

 : When set to `:enabled`, Chef Infra Client will use [standardized exit codes](https://github.com/chef/chef/blob/main/docs/dev/design_documents/client_exit_codes.md#exit-codes-in-use) for the Chef Infra Client run status, and any non-standard exit codes will be converted to `1` or `GENERIC_FAILURE`.
 This setting can also be set to `:disabled` to use the pre-Chef Infra Client 13 exit code behavior.
 Default value: `nil`.

 `file_atomic_update`
 : Apply atomic file updates to all resources.
 Set to `true` for global atomic file updates.
 Set to `false` for global non-atomic file updates.
-(Use the `atomic_update` setting on a per-resource basis to override this setting.)
+(Use the `atomic_update` setting for each resource to override this setting.)
 Default value: `true`.

     {{< warning spaces=4 >}}